-- Clarifying relevant laws, regulations, and guidelines and raising awareness around workplace safety, labor protections, and employer responsibilities around DV; - 2.
-Increasing employer understanding of DV, its negative effects on the workplace and costs to business operations, and the potential positive benefits of addressing DV; - 3.
-Raising the awareness of employees of their employers' responsibilities, capacity, and willingness to act in cases of DV; and - Providing employers with a simple to understand and use anti-DV toolkit that is relevant to Chinese employers and balances the needs and concerns of both employers and employees.
+- 1. Clarifying relevant laws, regulations, and guide lines and raising awareness around workplace safety, labor protections, and employer responsibilities around DV; - 2.
+Increasing employer understanding of DV, its negative effects on the workplace and costs to business operations, and the potential positive benefits of addressing DV; - employers' responsibilities, capacity, and willingness to act in cases of DV; and - 4.
+Providing employers with a simple to understand and use anti-DV toolkit that is relevant to Chinese employers and balances the needs and concerns of both employers and employees.